-The Green Bin Program is a new curbside service that collects residential food and kitchen waste (food scraps and food-soiled or wax-coated paper products).
-A local licensed composting facility converts food waste into fertilizer, compost and eventually renewable fuels.
+The Green Bin Program is a curbside service that collects residential food and kitchen waste (food scraps and food-soiled or wax-coated paper products).
+A local licensed composting facility converts food waste into fertilizer and compost.

-Residents will find using their green bin an easy way to send much less garbage to the landfill, turn food waste into a renewable resource and help reduce greenhouse gas emissions.
-Food waste collection enhances home composting and complements recycling, providing a service that enables households to divert 70 per cent of their waste for processing into new products.
+Using a green bin is an easy way to send less garbage to the landfill, turn food waste into a renewable resource and help reduce greenhouse gas emissions.
+Food waste collection enhances home composting and complements recycling, providing a service that enables households to divert 70 percent of their waste from the landill.

 Why have the RDN and its member municipalities introduced the Green Bin Program?

-The Green Bin Program is an integral part of the region's Zero Waste Plan, and a key step in achieving the overall goal of diverting 75 per cent of the region's waste from the landfill.
+The Green Bin Program is an important part of the region's Zero Waste Plan, and a key step in achieving the overall goal of diverting 75 per cent of the region's waste from the landfill.
 Local studies have shown that food waste and compostable paper makes up approximately 50 per cent of household garbage.
-By using their Green Bin to collect and put out food waste at the curbside, households will:
+By using the Green Bin , households will:

-Check your printed Food Waste, Garbage and Recycling schedule or on-line at Garbage and Recycling Schedules for your collection days.
-If you do not have a schedule and cannot access the internet call 1-866-999-8227 to have a schedule mailed.
+Check your printed Food Waste, Garbage and Recycling schedule or on-line at Garbage and Recycling Schedules for your collection days or to set up collection reminders using the RDN curbside app.
+The app can be downloaded from your app store.
+If you do not have a schedule and cannot access the internet call 1-866-999-8227 to have a schedule mailed to you.